eitansuez/ambient-migration/docs/setup.md

 ![Diagram](diagram.png)

+You will find all referenced artifacts in the [accompanying GitHub repository](https://github.com/eitansuez/ambient-migration).

 ## Provisioning a Kubernetes cluster

 Feel free to provision a Kubernetes cluster of your choice, locally or in the cloud.